Simon G. Atkins Academic & Technology High School: Facility

 The school was designed for 1,000 students, with core space for 1,400.
 Among the 28 classrooms, special labs and technology spaces were planned for hands-on learning in computer engineering, chemistry, biology, biotechnology research, physics, and physical science.
 An open cafeteria space features ample natural lighting and high ceilings with exposed structural components.
 The exposed structure is continued throughout the main gymnasium, the auxiliary gym, and the school’s central circulation spine.
 The state-of-the-art auditorium, with seating for 800, features a movable wall to accommodate different uses.
 In addition to the typical functions of a school media center, the space has computer and classroom areas equipped with electronic whiteboards and network access, and multimedia workstation available for student use.

 Athletics

-Sports available include football, lacrosse, cross country, track, tennis, swimming, and soccer, among others.
+Sports available include football, lacrosse, wrestling, cross country, track, tennis, swimming, and soccer, among others.
 A football and track stadium is located on the campus, adjacent to a tennis court, as well as football and soccer practice fields.